Directed by Todd Phillips

 At first, the director of the Hangover trilogy may seem an odd choice for a flick like this: one is tempted to imagine him looking at the footage and asking “why so serious?”
 However, since his debut was a documentary on the life and times of hard-drinking/ hard defecating punk rocker GG Allin there’s a precedent.
 Phillips more than rises to the occasion too, with a bold looking aesthetic that combines moments of technicolour beauty with early eighties grime (save for a brief effigy of Trump showing up, it’s ostensibly set then).
 In doing so he captures the ugliness of an oppressive Gotham gone bad, along with perspective moments that show the kind of fantastical alternative Fleck yearns for.
 It’s also a lot nastier than I was expecting, really pushing the boundaries of a 15 certificate.
 There’s a physicality to the violence that gives it a more visceral impact than comic-book fans may expect from the big screen.
 Still, for the most part, Phillips delicately balances what we do and don’t see to keep us (a little bit) on Fleck’s side.
 Which brings us to the obligatory questions of if it glories his behaviour.

 Though I think it’s been mostly cynical marketing, with publicists amplifying an outrage that doesn’t seem to exist, it’s hard to divorce Joker from the “controversy” surrounding its release.
 Despite critics, the world over, praising it, the suggestion it may inspire incel violence has come up a lot online – mostly by people arguing against it.
 Superficially, this concern makes sense, given Fleck shares more than a few characteristics with recent domestic terrorists.
 His self-pitying outbursts, about how hard it is to fit in with a world gone crazy, also resemble the ravings of Eliot Rogers among other “lone wolves” who couldn’t catch a break.
-The super slow-mo, cigarette smoking scenes also seem designed to give him a sense of coolness.
-The world around him being full of grotesque caricatures and needless hostility does too.
+The super slow-mo cigarette smoking scenes also seem designed to give him a sense of outsider coolness.
+The grotesque caricatures and needless hostility from all corners do too.
 Yet what I found most surprising about Joker was how little it had to say about anything: something I suspect came from the studio being intent on not offending anybody.
 For instance, “the clowns” may be equally Trump’s “deplorables” or Antifa depending on how you read into it.
 Lots of anger aimed in no particular direction except everybody else.

 As a state of the nation flick, its empty depiction of a world gone wrong is nihilistic and directionless, making attempts to interrogate the character’s motives or find solutions unrewarding.
 Sometimes it contextualises the rage as part of a peasant’s revolt, with the wealthy Bat-daddy Thomas Wayne and the rest of the 1% being a political target.
 Others in this bracket are also depicted as exploitative and cruel.
 But this familiar premise, already used in The Dark Knight Rises, gets undermined by the horde of thuggish protestors having no clear voice or reason, Fleck’s dislike for Wayne being personal, and his repeated insistence he’s not political.
 The rich are scum, and the poor are murderous savages – it’s a simplistic world view.
 There’s potentially an interesting point to make about an angry mob latching on to a symbol and infusing it with significance.
 However, by giving this symbol such a self-centered voice, it (perhaps unintentionally) reduces society’s problems to an arbitrary game of who shouts the loudest/ whines the most.
 Thus the movement he inspires has even less of a purpose than the prince of crime had when he was more concept than man.
 As per everything else to do with Fleck’s turn to the purple side, it just happens: the downtrodden got to kill.
 Don’t get me wrong, the message of a film doesn’t have to matter provided it’s entertaining – see Nolan’s very conservative take on The Dark Knight.
 Nevertheless, given its self-important posturing, constant yammering about the society we live in (the line from the meme does not appear), and attempts to frame its titular character as part of a revolution it has to.
 By forcing its vacuous subtext to the forefront, it left me wanting substantially more or less of it.